Miriam-Attias/my-own-database/README.md

 ```

 Tests
-If you change the code We recommend that you run the attached tests to make sure you have not violated the existing code.
+If you change the code I recommend that you run the attached tests to make sure you have not violated the existing code.

 ### Executing test
 install pytest by the command:
 ```
 pip install pytest
 ```
-for running spesific test use the command:
+to run spesific test use the command:
 ```
 "py.test -k {test_name}"
 ```
-for running all tests use the command:
+to run all tests use the command:
 ```
 "py.test"
 ```